 - Good Knowledge of US and EU drug safety and pharmacovigilance regulatory guidance

 - Good knowledge of drug safety/pharmacovigilance practices and tools (e.g., ARGUS database, TIBCO Spotfire, MedDRA, Medidata)

-- Good medical and scientific judgement, attention to detail and excellent interpersonal skills, including ability to work effectively cross culturally and cross functional
+- Good medical and scientific judgment, attention to detail, and excellent interpersonal skills, including the ability to work effectively cross-culturally and cross-functional

 As the leading employer in our industry in the Pacific Northwest, Seagen is proud to offer a competitive total compensation package as well as a comprehensive benefits program designed to support the whole lives of our employees and their families.
 Benefits include medical, vision and dental coverage, group and supplemental life insurance, 401(k) with company match, tuition reimbursement, relocation assistance and much more.
 To learn more about Seagen, please visit www.seagen.com.